griestopf/Fusee.Tutorial/Tutorial02/README.md

  - Make sure you got [Tutorial01] (../Tutorial01) up and running.

 ##Passing more information through the pipeline
 First, let's add some more triangles to the geometry.
 Add one more vertex and span four triangles with the four vertices to creatae a Tetrahedron ("a triangular pyramid").
+Extend the Mesh instantiation in (Core/Tutorial.cs) [Core/Tutorial.cs] to the following (you may omit the comments):
 ```C#
 	_mesh = new Mesh
 	{